 This unit of study provides a basic understanding of drug actions related to physiological and pathological functions.
-It covers areas of drug-receptor interactions, pharmacodynamics and drug treatment of various physiological systems (e.g. autonomic nervous system, central nervous system, cardiovascular, respiratory and endocrine), management of pain and complementary drug therapy.
+It covers areas of drug-receptor interactions, pharmacodynamics, pharmacokinetics, complementary medicines and the drug treatment of various disease states affecting physiological systems such as the autonomic nervous system, the central nervous system, the cardiovascular system, the respiratory system and the renal system.

 Our courses that offer this unit of study

 - Bachelor of Commerce and Bachelor of Arts

 - Bachelor of Engineering Honours (Chemical and Biomolecular)

 - Bachelor of Engineering Honours (Dalyell Scholars)

 - Bachelor of Engineering Honours (Mechatronic)